Serene-Arc/bulk-downloader-for-reddit/docs/COMPILE_FROM_SOURCE.md

 - **On MacOS**: Look for an app called **Terminal**.

 ### Navigating to the directory where script is downloaded
 Go inside the folder where script.py is located.
-If you are not familier with changing directories on command-prompt and terminal read *Changing Directories* in [this article](https://lifehacker.com/5633909/who-needs-a-mouse-learn-to-use-the-command-line-for-almost-anything)
+If you are not familiar with changing directories on command-prompt and terminal read *Changing Directories* in [this article](https://lifehacker.com/5633909/who-needs-a-mouse-learn-to-use-the-command-line-for-almost-anything)

 ## Finding the correct keyword for Python
 Enter these lines to terminal window until it prints out the version you have downloaded and installed: